earlbellinger/mesa-summer-school-2022/source/minilab-2.rst

 ``data_for_extra_history_columns`` hooks.
 The former defines how many extra columns we want to add; while the latter specifies the data to put into the columns, together with their associated names.
-Before we make these modifications, however, we have solve a logistical problem: how do we access the GYRE results outside of the ``process_mode`` callback routine?
+Before we make these modifications, however, we have to solve a logistical problem: how do we access the GYRE results outside of the ``process_mode`` callback routine?

 The answer is to store these results in 'module variables' --- effectively, global variables that can be accessed from anywhere within ``run_star_extras.f90``.

+.. _minilab-2-mod-vars:

 Adding Module Variables
 -----------------------